 KL Sentral station

 Until the turn of the 21st century, all trains on this route originated and terminated at the original Kuala Lumpur station, a grand old station building in the heart of the city.
-Whilst the KL to Penang train still calls at this station, the start and end point is now KL Sentral.
+Although the KL to Penang train still calls at this station, the start and end point is now KL Sentral.

 This modern station makes for an easy departure, with the Penang ETS trains leaving from Departure point B on Level 2 (the same level the Grab cars will drop you off).
 Departure gates open thirty minutes before departure (you’ll need to scan your ticket QR code to get through the gates) and then sit patiently in a small waiting area.
 Approximately 15 minutes before departure, the guards will open the gates again for you to head down to the platforms on Level 1 via the escalator or lifts.